VITObelgium/api-manager/readme.md

 #### Not included

 - Do not use this module if you would like to sync tens of thousands of items.
 It is meant for <b>small to medium-sized</b> datasets (e.g. up to 10.000).
 Nevertheless, you could give it a try.
 - Authorisation.
 Deliberately we did <b>not include any type of authorisation</b>.
 This means server needs direct access to the JSON url.
-Read further documentation on how you can put your own authorisation easily.
+So if your data is behind some kind of security wall: create a custom controller to make your JSON available and let Api Manager handle the synchronisation.
 - Although it is possible to choose target language, <b>importing translations of a node are not possible</b>.
 Though it is possible to cross-link with entity reference.

 #### Future roadmap